KamanHang/pathao-assessment-questions/README.md

 # Pathao SQL Challenge Assessment Questions and Solutions
-Hello Visitors!
-I am Kaman. 🙋🏻‍♂️
+Hello!
+I am Kaman. 🙋🏻‍♂️ <br> <br>
-Pathao is a digital platform that offers ride-sharing, food delivery, courier, and e-commerce services.<br>
+Pathao is a digital platform that offers ride-sharing, food delivery, courier, and e-commerce services.
+POPULAR in Kathmandu!<br>
 Yes!
-I did apply for Data Science Apprenticeship at Pathao and FAILED!<br>
-At that time I was not good at SQL but finally!
-I would say I am preety SKILLED up in SQL NOW!
+I did apply for Data Science Apprenticeship at Pathao and FAILED!<br><br> At that time I was not good at SQL but finally!
+I would say I am preety much SKILLED up in SQL NOW!

 This repo consists of solutions of those SQL technical assessment challenge from Pathao.